metahkg/metahkg-docs/docs/deploy/nginx/letsencrypt.md

 sudo certbot --nginx
 ```

-then follow the instructions, remember to enable redirect to https.
+follow the instructions, remember to enable redirect to https.

 Metahkg is now available on your domain.